-Typically, people have abdominal pain that lasts more than 6 hours, fever, and nausea.
+Typically, people have abdominal pain, fever, and nausea.

 Ultrasonography can usually detect signs of gallbladder inflammation.

 The gallbladder is removed, often using a laparoscope.